ShakyaCW/SDGP-SE10/README.md

 # Mr. Cinephile

-# Brief explanation about the problem & the project
+# Brief explanation about the problem
 People are having difficulty recalling the exact names of movies and TV shows when they want to re-watch them, but they can recall a summary of the plot.
 People are accustomed to taking several different actions as a solution to this issue.
 Certain community forums found in social